jessvanos/ab-net-zero-grid-model/README.md

 ### <ins>Data_Filt_To_File<ins>

-Filters and organizes annual and hourly data, sends to an excel file which can be easily interpreted and exported to other programs.Also includes functions to filter and reformat key data for comparison between scenarios.
+Filters and organizes annual and hourly data, sends to an excel file which can be easily interpreted and exported to other programs.
+Also includes functions to filter and reformat key data for comparison between scenarios.

 #### Functions: